Wooloongabba Branch railway line: Route

 The branch ran from Boggo Junction (now Dutton Park) and ran under the Cleveland line.
 There was passenger station at Albert and a passenger terminus at Stanley Street near the South Brisbane Dry Dock (now the Queensland Maritime Museum).
 The major locomotive depot for the southern half of Brisbane's suburban network was at "Wooloongabba".
 The line was extended to the State Fish Market near Victoria Bridge, opening on 30 March 1897 with the first consignment of goods on 12 April.

 Stanley Street was the terminus for passenger trains south of the Brisbane River until the opening of Melbourne Street station.

 Closure

 The South Brisbane Wharf Branch beyond Stanley Street closed in January 1960.
-Woolongabba locomotive depot closed on 22 September 1967.
+Wooloongabba locomotive depot closed on 22 September 1967.
 Wheat traffic to the South Brisbane flour mills was transferred to South Brisbane station and limestone to Roma Street from October 1969.
-Much of the goods traffic was transferred from Woolongabba to the new goods yard at Moolabin from December 1969 and much of the line closed on the 19th of that month.
+Much of the goods traffic was transferred from Wooloongabba to the new goods yard at Moolabin from December 1969 and much of the line closed on the 19th of that month.
 The line beyond Albert was dismantled in early 1970.
 The last section between Dutton Park and Albert closed in 1989.